mobily-enterprises/jsonreststores/README.md

 * **Runs `self.checkPermissionsGet()`** This is obviously the function that will check permissions

 * **Runs `self.afterGet()`**.
-This is a hook called "after" everything is done in terms of send.
+This is a hook called "after" everything is done in terms of sending.
 However, it's called *before* sending the response to the client.
 So, it can still make things fail if needed.

 * **Runs `self.prepareBeforeSend()`**.
 This is a "preparation" function: a function that can manipulate the item just before sending it